ICTLearningSciences/org-pal3-mentorpal/website_version/README.md

 https://github.com/extrabacon/python-shell/issues/113
 - Python errors will be piped through Node, so crashes on Node could occur from Python dependencies.
 - The pickling library for python can throw a warning about conflicting versions or platforms when loading the classifier model.
 With the current version, this can be ignored.
-#### To add mentors to the program:
+### If you need to add mentors to the program:
 - First, follow the main guide to process the video data and create outputs for the classifier etc.
+##### The outline below is for old files, the new post processor made makes all the output formats for you.
 - In addition, to support more browsers, convert the ogv files to mp4 as well.
 Using ffmpeg navigate to the folder and then batch process them (in linux):
 > for i in *.ogv; do ffmpeg -i "$i" "${i%.*}.mp4"; done
 - In windows, I recommend https://sourceforge.net/projects/ffmpeg-batch/files/FFmpeg_Batch_1.5.3_Portable_x64.exe/download using this.
 For converting to mp4 just use default to mp4 setting.
 Then for the mobile version of the videos use this for parameters or something with this ratio:
 > -filter:v "crop=614:548:333:86"
 > Add _M to the videos as well using the rename output feature
+##### Above can be ignored
 - upload all of this to the storage ICT has
 - As outlined in the other readme, the classifer.py framework needs the mentor added to it.
 - The website_interface.py needs knowledge of the new mentor.
 Copy paste another else if statement as explained in that comment block.